polterguy/hyper-core/README.md

 The idea if the project, is to provide a generic and extendible REST back end, arguably solving _"all"_ your needs for a back end, allowing you to use any front end you wish.
-However, at the time being, the only _"modules"_ it contains, is a MySQL REST service, allowing you to perform all basic CRUD operations on your MySQL database(s).
+However, at the time being, the only _"modules"_ it contains, is a MySQL REST service, allowing you to perform all basic CRUD operations on your MySQL database(s) - In addition to an authentication module, allowing you to login and authenticate you towards the back end.

 ## MySQL CRUD operations